Social contribution

 Supply chain and local content

-Woodside continues to work with our suppliers across the global supply chain to continuously improve our approach, streamline our processes to make opportunities more accessible and to deliver sustainable outcomes to our communities.
+Woodside continues to work with our suppliers across the global supply chain to continuously improve our approach to make opportunities more accessible and deliver sustainable outcomes to our communities.

-Woodside contributed towards building thriving local communities by creating opportunities for individuals, First Nations peoples and businesses to share in our success.
-We recognise that the drivers for local content contracting differ across our global portfolio of projects and operating assets, and we tailor our strategies and processes aiming to maximise supply chain outcomes whilst incorporating local content needs.
+Woodside contributed towards building thriving local communities by creating opportunities for individuals, First Nations peoples, local and diverse businesses to share in our success.
+We recognise the drivers and community expectations for local content contracting differ across our global portfolio of projects and operating assets, and we tailor our strategies and processes aiming to maximise supply chain outcomes whilst incorporating local content needs.

 We have embedded Local Content reporting tools to capture and understand the impact we are having in our local communities.
 Our approach to supply chain and local content supports the delivery of the Sustainable Communities PolicyHuman Rights PolicyFirst Nations Communities Policy and our commitment to First Nations reconciliation.

-In 2023, we spent more than US$7.2 billion on goods and services.
-The majority of the spend being in Australia, Senegal, the United States, Germany and Japan.
+In 2024, we spent more than US$7.9 billion on goods and services, with the majority being in Australia, the United States, Senegal, the United Kingdom and the Republic of Korea.

-Work continued to provide increased visibility to local suppliers of contracting opportunities within our global operations and portfolio of future projects.
-This included examples like targeted supplier engagement workshops and networking events in conjunction with the Karratha Chamber of Commerce and our key contractors.
-This action was in addition to the information made available in our forward work plans.
+Work continued to provide increased visibility to local and diverse suppliers of contracting opportunities within our global operations and portfolio of future projects.
+This included targeted supplier engagement workshops, supplier development programs, local buying programs and networking events with our key contractors along with multiple internal workshops to ensure continued engagement with local and diverse suppliers.
+This was in addition to the information made available in our forward work plans.

 Total